sccreeper/image2excel/README.md

 # image2excel
 A program which converts images and video into Excel spreadsheets.

-Video only works for cmd utility atm.
-Videos also take a long time to save.
+Videos can take a long time to save.

 ---